zmon1010/kendo-ui-core/docs/knowledge-base/spreadsheet-custom-cell-editor-popup.md

 ## Description

-Your project might require you to:

-1. Use the custom editor of the Spreadsheet with a Kendo UI Popup.
-1. Show the editor next to the selected cell of the Spreadsheet.
-1. Make the Popup editor disappear when the user clicks outside its boundaries.
+Is there an example of using the spreadsheet custom editor with a kendoPopup?
+I want the editor to be shown just to the side of the cell that is selected, and disappear when a user clicks a location other than the popup.

 ## Possible Solution